-There are so many STEM (science, technology, engineering and math) connections when it comes to snow and ice.
-Turn a chilly time of year into a fun learning experience with these ideas that connect snow to the STEM disciplines.
+There are so many STEM (science, technology, engineering, and math) connections when it comes to the science of snow and ice!
+Instead of giving in to cabin fever, turn a chilly time of year into a fun learning experience with these ideas that connect snow to the STEM disciplines.

 The Science of Snow

 It may be difficult to examine actual snowflake crystals, but it is not hard to grow similar crystal structures.
 You can use a kit like this to grow crystals very similar to ice and snow crystals at home or in the classroom.
-Another alternative for examining different crystal structures is to stick some common household substances under a microscope, or magnifying lens.
-Try salt and sugar, what shapes do you see?
+Another alternative for examining different crystal structures is to place some common household substances under a microscope or magnifying lens.
+Try salt and sugar.
+What shapes do you see?

 Snow and ice take different forms, like frost and slush.
 You can create an ice structure that is rarely seen in nature, the ice spike, by doing this ice science investigation.

 We aren’t all fortunate enough to run a high-tech science lab, but with the power of the internet, anyone can take a closer peek into some of the most interesting snow science studies in the United States.
-Kenneth Libbrecht is a scientist with an interest in the snow among many other things.
-Visit his snow crystals site and you will find videos of snowflakes growing right in front of your eyes, as well as a ton of other science perfect for middle school and older.
+Kenneth Libbrecht is a scientist with an interest in snow among many other things.
+Visit his snow crystals site, and you will find videos of snowflakes growing right in front of your eyes as well as many other science activities perfect for middle schoolers and older students!

 Engineering Snowflake Structures